bentoml/BentoML/docs/source/integrations/spark.rst

 Batch Inference in Spark
 ========================

+`Apache Spark <https://spark.apache.org/>`_ is a general-purpose distributed processing system used for big data workloads.
+It allows for processing large datasets through a unique in-memory computation model, which can improve the performance of big data processing tasks.
+It also provides a wide range of APIs and a feature-rich set of tools for structured data processing, machine learning, and stream processing for big-data applications.

-BentoML supports running your bentos with batch data using Spark.
-This feature requires BentoML version 1.0.13 and above and Spark version 3.3.0 and above.
+BentoML now supports running your Bentos with batch data via Spark.

 The following tutorial assumes basic understanding of BentoML and a BentoML service ready to use.
 If you'd like to learn more about BentoML, see the :ref:`BentoML tutorial <tutorial>`.